ngkhn/kb-sync-bot/README.md

 What happens when you run it:

+- It scrape articles which are knowledge base for the assistant bot
 - It creates or reuses the vector store named knowledge-base
 - It uploads all markdown files found in data/markdown